kelvinwong05/jianghu/README.md

 * The dependencies can be found in the 'requirements.txt' file.

 #### Executing Program
-* Deployment is streamlined through Heroku.
-Follow the guidelines in the Procfile to successfully execute the web API.
-I have already exhausted my knoweledge to ensure robust testing.
-It aimed to achieve flawless functionality.
+* Deployment is tested as robustly as possible through Heroku.
+[!IMPORTANT] Procfile is necessary and has been included to execute the programme

-Of course, feel free to let me know of any issue as I am still learning :)
+But please feel free to let me know of any issue as I am still learning :smile:

 ### Game Elements
 #### Register and maintainng a player profile